openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/03_dataset_import_export.rst

   .. tab-item:: ProjectCLI

-    With the project-based CLI, we first require to create a project by
+    With the project-based CLI, we first need to ``create`` a project by

     .. code-block:: bash

         datum project create -o <path/to/project>

-    We now import Cityscapes data into the project through
+    We now ``import`` Cityscapes data into the project through

     .. code-block:: bash

         datum project import --format cityscapes -p <path/to/project> <path/to/cityscapes>

     (Optional) When we import a data, the change is automatically commited in the project.
-    This can be shown through `log` as
+    This can be shown through ``log`` as

     .. code-block:: bash

         datum project log -p <path/to/project>

-    (Optional) We can check the imported dataset information such as subsets, number of data, or categories through `info`.
+    (Optional) We can check the imported dataset information such as subsets, number of data, or categories through ``info``.

     .. code-block:: bash

         datum project info -p <path/to/project>

-    Finally, we export the data within the project with MS-COCO format as
+    Finally, we ``export`` the data within the project with MS-COCO format as

     .. code-block:: bash

         datum project export --format coco -p <path/to/project> -o <path/to/save> -- --save-media

-For a data with an unknown format, we can detect the format in the :ref:`next level <Level 4: Detect Data Format from an Unknown Dataset>`!
+Even if you are not sure about the format of the dataset, there's no need to worry.
+You can easily detect the format in the next level, which is described in the :ref:`next level <Level 4: Detect Data Format from an Unknown Dataset>`!